ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a find-min exercise, iterating to find the smallest value.
 - Learned a factorial exercise, recursive/iterative math logic.
 - Learned removing non-integer values from a mixed list.
+- Learned a list-division exercise, splitting data into chunks.